prostate

 Postoperative spindle cell nodule

-Background: A postoperative spindle cell nodule (PSCN) is a noncancerous growth that develops after surgical manipulation.
+A postoperative spindle cell nodule is a non-cancerous growth that can develop after certain surgical procedures or manipulations.
+Although it may sometimes be mistaken for cancer under a microscope, this condition is entirely benign (non-cancerous).
 Other names for this condition include pseudosarcomatous myofibroblastic proliferation and pseudosarcomatous myofibroblastic neoplasm.
-Where are postoperative spindle cell nodules found?
-Most postoperative spindle cell nodules are found in the urinary tract, specifically the bladder and the prostate gland.
-However, …
+Where are postoperative spindle cell nodules typically …

 Read More »

-High grade prostatic intraepithelial neoplasia
+High grade prostatic intraepithelial neoplasia (HGPIN)

-Background: High grade prostatic intraepithelial neoplasia (HGPIN) is a condition in which the cells that line the ducts and glands of the prostate gland show abnormal changes.
+High grade prostatic intraepithelial neoplasia (HGPIN) is a condition in which the cells that line the ducts and glands of the prostate gland show abnormal changes.
 These changes are not cancerous, but they are considered precancerous, meaning they may develop into prostate cancer over time.
-HGPIN is often detected in prostate biopsies, which are …
+HGPIN is often detected in prostate biopsies, which are usually …

 Read More »